Linking Preparedness, Response and Resilience in Emergency Contexts

-This project aims to help people living in countries facing multiple risks and hazards, for example places vulnerable to natural disasters whilst also suffering from insecurity caused by conflict.
-The project will do this by collaborating on three strands; conflict prevention, humanitarian response and learning.
+This project filled that learning gap and helped people living in countries facing multiple risks and hazards.
+Places that were facing multiple risks could be locations which were vulnerable to natural disasters and were also suffering from insecurity caused by a conflict.
+The project achieved this by collaborating on three strands; conflict prevention, humanitarian response and learning.

-The project will bring together humanitarian and security agencies, combine their existing ways of working for security and resilience and develop new methodologies for resilience programming in multi-risk contexts.
-These new methodologies will be piloted in Pakistan and Kenya, and revised as lessons are learned.
+The project brought together humanitarian and security agencies, combining their existing ways of working for security and resilience and develop new methodologies for resilience programming in multi-risk contexts.
+These new methodologies were piloted in Pakistan and Kenya and were revised as lessons were learned.

-The project will study a range of recent humanitarian responses by eight participating agencies in Bangladesh, Colombia, Democratic Republic of Congo (DRC), Kenya, Indonesia, Pakistan and the Philippines.
-It will develop a methodology for designing humanitarian responses that maximise the long-term resilience of beneficiary communities to future emergencies.
-The new methodology will be tested in a future humanitarian response, and refined in the light of experience.
+The project studied a range of recent humanitarian responses by eight participating agencies in Bangladesh, Colombia, Democratic Republic of Congo (DRC), Kenya, Indonesia, Pakistan and the Philippines.
+It developed a methodology for designing humanitarian responses that maximise the long-term resilience of beneficiary communities to future emergencies.

-Led by King’s College London, learning and findings will inform and improve the practice of the organisations involved in the project, resulting in improved programming and more resilient communities.
-Findings will be captured and shared to maximise awareness and up-take of the ideas among organisations outside of the project.
+Led by King’s College London, learning and findings helped inform and improve the practice of the organisations involved in the project, resulting in improved programming and more resilient communities.
+Findings were captured and shared to maximise awareness and up-take of the ideas among organisations outside of the project.

 Where is project taking place?